AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 >[!NOTE]
 >
->Log Forwarding is now self-serve, rather than the previous method of submitting an Adobe Support ticket.
+>Log Forwarding is now configured in self-serve way, different from the legacy method, which required submitting an Adobe Support ticket.
 See the [Migrating](#legacy-migration) section if your log forwarding was setup by Adobe.

-Customers who have a license for a logging vendor or host a logging product can have AEM logs (including Apache/Dispatcher) and CDN logs forwarded to the associated logging destinations.
+Customers with a license with a logging vendor or who host a logging product can have AEM logs (including Apache/Dispatcher) and CDN logs forwarded to the associated logging destination.
 AEM as a Cloud Service supports the following logging destinations:

 * Azure Blob Storage
-* DataDog
+* Datadog
 * Elasticsearch or OpenSearch
 * HTTPS
 * Splunk

-Log forwarding is configured in a self-service manner by declaring a configuration in Git, and deploying it via the Cloud Manager Configuration Pipeline to dev, stage, and production environment types in production (non-sandbox) programs.
+Log forwarding is configured in a self-service manner by declaring a configuration in Git, and deploying it via the Cloud Manager Config Pipeline to RDE, dev, stage, and production environment types in production (non-sandbox) programs.

 There is an option for the AEM and Apache/Dispatcher logs to be routed through AEM's advanced networking infrastructure, such as dedicated egress IP.